Everything you need to know about our product install, setup steps, configuration and usage of various features

 [5] Initialize Bank

-Displays which version of the plug-in / application you are using as well as the release date.
+Displays which version of the Editor you are using as well as the release date.

 Librarian View Right Click menu